clinaresl/testbot/README.md

 The simplest usage of autobot is exemplified with the script `testbot`.
 It takes the following mandatory arguments:

-* solver: regular expression that identifies all executables to monitor
+* *solver*: regular expression that identifies all executables to monitor

-* test: test specification file in the tb language
+* *test*: test specification file in the tb language

-* db: db specification file in the db language
+* *db*: db specification file in the db language

-* timeout: maximum allotted time in seconds
+* *timeout*: maximum allotted time in seconds

-* memory: maximum allotted memory in gigabytes
+* *memory*: maximum allotted memory in gigabytes

 Other optional parameters that affect the behaviour of testbot are:

-* check: seconds elapsed between successive pings to the running executable.
-Autobot will gather some statistics at every ping (sys variables)
+* *check*: seconds elapsed between successive pings to the running executable. `autobot` will gather the values of all sys variables at every ping.

-* output: prefix used in the name of the files that record the standard output and standard error of every execution.
+* *output*: prefix used in the name of the files that record the standard output and standard error of every execution.
 Placeholders can be used.
-To see a comprehensive list of the available placeholders type:
+To see a comprehensive list of the available placeholders type: `$ testbot.py --show-placeholders`

-      $ testbot.py --show-placeholders

-* directory: target directory where all information is recorded. autobot automatically creates a subdirectory per executable and stores: config information, system information and the standard output and standard error generated
+* *directory*: target directory where all information is recorded. `autobot` automatically creates a subdirectory per executable and stores: config information, system information and the standard output and standard error generated

-* bz2: in case the standard output/error might be huge, it is feasible to compress it with bzip2.
+* *bz2*: in case the standard output/error might be huge, it is feasible to compress it with bzip2.

 It also provides additional services for configuring the logging services or to test whether the db/tb files are correctly parsed.
 In